leavez/HiThere/README.md

 <p align="left"><img src="/demo.gif" width="550"></p>

-Feeling annoying and shake your mouse crazily?
-Place something or someone that make you smile.
+Feel annoyed and shake your mouse crazily?
+Place something or someone that makes you smile.

 ## How to use